wn9237/rest_spec/markdowns/resources/directoryrole.md

 # directoryRole resource type

 Represents an Azure AD directory role.
 Azure AD directory roles are also known as *administrator roles*.
 For more information about directory (administrator) roles, see [Assigning administrator roles in Azure AD](http://azure.microsoft.com/documentation/articles/active-directory-assign-admin-roles/).

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",
   "optionalProperties": [
-    "memberOf",
-    "members",
-    "ownedObjects",
-    "owners"

   ],
   "@odata.type": "microsoft.graph.directoryrole"
 }-->